ibm-cloud-docs/openwhisk/openwhisk_about.md

 In this particular case, the Action doesn’t take any parameters (the function’s parameter definition is an empty list).
 Thus, it is assumed that default parameters are not set, including specific parameters for the Action, making for the most trivial case from this point-of-view.

-### Who’s there to invoke the Action: Consul
+### Who’s there to invoke the action: Load Balancer

-The Controller (or more specifically the load balancing part of it) has everything in place now to run your code, however, it needs to know who’s available to do so. **Consul**, a service discovery, is used to monitor available executors in the system by checking their health status continuously.
+The Load Balancer, which is part of the Controller, has a global view of the executors available in the system by checking their health status continuously.
 Those executors are called **Invokers**.

-The Controller, now knowing which Invokers are available, chooses one of them to invoke the Action requested.
+The Load Balancer, knowing which Invokers are available, chooses one of them to invoke the action requested.

-Let’s assume for this case, that the system has three Invokers available, Invokers 0 - 2, and that the Controller chose *Invoker 2* to invoke the Action at hand.

 ### Please form a line: Kafka